 If a student is sick or injured during their enrollment at FNU, they should be seen in the nearest emergency room or health care clinic as appropriate.
 This would include any Bloodborne Pathogen Exposure.
-Students are required to carry health insurance and will be personally responsible for any and all health care costs while enrolled in the FNU.
+Students are required to carry health insurance or be a member of a health care sharing program and will be personally responsible for any and all health care costs while enrolled at the FNU.